 Much more than just a build tool.

-For example our BRJS "Dashboard" allows you to browse a visual representation of your web app.
-You can explore, run tests, scaffold new Assets and build the final deployment artifact with the click of a button.
+and build the final deployment artifact with the click of a button.
 It works by calling a web service layer that interrogates the domain model.

 Dependency Analysis

-BRJS performs a recursive analysis and models your app as a full dependency tree rooted on its index page.
-This enables BRJS to deliver the minimal code to your browser and provide a dependency analysis tool.
+BRJS performs a recursive analysis and models your app as a full dependency tree rooted on its index

 For more information see Dependency Analysis.